hannesfrank/remnote-schedule/README.md

 ## Usage

+Add the plugin to a document and it renders all entries under a parent with the name `Schedule`.

 The syntax was developed by [CrushEntropy](https://crushentropy.com/).
 It is designed to be typed fast and to easily reschedule if things change.
 See the original tool for a guide.

 Basically you write Rems of the following form

 ```
-HHMM,HHMM,description
+HHMM,HHMM,description #tag
 ```

 Each line represents a time block.
 It consists of a start time, an end time and a description for that time block.
-You can also use tags to categorize blocks.
+You can also use tags to categorize and color blocks.

 As a shortcut you can use